humblelad/Needle/README.md

 ## Usage

 Dl the repo as zip, extract and load the needle folder via the "Load unpacked extension. " (Enable dev mode in chrome before it.)

+FYI, ensure, you are already logged into your accounts, or else the site will redirect for login.

 Queries/Features welcome at Issues/Pull requests.